oBielov/fileStorageTest/README.md

 Get page of files from Elasticsearch DB.
 Has some optional parameters:
 ##### file/?tags=tag1, tag2, tag3  — filter files by tags (exact coincidence);
 ##### file/?page=1&size=5 — paginagion parameters.
 Number of page (page) and quantity of elements displayed (size).
 Default parameters are page = 0, size = 10;
 ##### file/?q=ta — When exists apply a search over file name.
-So all files that have "ta" pattern in file nime will be returned.
+So all files that have "ta" pattern in file name will be returned.

 ##Application parameters